 Propagating wavenumber for the TE10 mode.
-The designer can choose omega, a, and b freely in order to select specific modes.
+The designer can choose omega, a, W, and d freely in order to select specific modes.

-Here, the standard requirement to provide confinement in the waveguide structure is that the via spacing (s) be less than double the via diameter (d), and that the signal wavelength in the substrate (calculated using the signal frequency) be greater than 5 times the via diameter.
-Similar conditions can be derived for exciting multiple modes with a single frequency.
-This allows you to engineer the field distribution you need for an antenna, coupler, amplifier, or other passive RF device.
+Here, the standard requirement to provide confinement in the waveguide structure is that the via spacing (s) be less than double the via diameter (d), and that a be greater than 5 times the via diameter.
+Similar conditions can be derived for exciting other modes at a desired frequency.
+This allows you to engineer the field distribution you need for an antenna, coupler, amplifier/resonator, or other passive RF device.